Message from Year 3

 - The fall weather changes so quickly!
 Please ensure that your son comes to school with appropriate clothing and shoes for outdoor recesses (shoes specific for outdoor activity, a warm jacket, and a rain jacket on rainy days).

-In our Language Arts, we will be starting our study of the book Iron Man, by Ted Hughes.
-The boys will be bringing homework weekly to review what was read together in class and then they will also be answering some comprehension questions based on the chapters they are studying.
+In Language Arts, we will be starting our study of the book Iron Man, by Ted Hughes.
+The boys will be bringing homework weekly to review what was read together in class and then they will be also answering some comprehension questions based on the chapters they are studying.
 Reading the book with your son, or on your own, can be such an amazing experience to share in his learning.
 Please do not allow your son to read ahead, as we want all the boys to experience the book together.